Participation is by invitation only. All participants must register.

 The meeting concludes on Friday evening.
 Participants have the option to depart on Saturday following the conclusion of the meeting or depart on Sunday at no additional cost.
 Please note your desired departure date when registering.

 Sunday and Saturday: Meals on arrival and departure days (including while traveling) are reimbursable by the foundation.
 Your meals on these days are not to exceed $115 USD.

 Monday through Friday: All meals occurring during the meeting week will be covered directly by the Simons Foundation.
 Participants are expected to be present for all foundation-hosted meals.

-Breakfast is served starting at 7:30 AM at La Salle restaurant.
-Food at La Salle is served buffet-style and is open to all hotel guests; tables are reserved for all symposium participants so that the group may dine together.
+Breakfast is served starting at 8:30 AM at The Retreat restaurant.
+Food at The Retreat is served buffet-style and is open to all hotel guests; tables are reserved for all symposium participants so that the group may dine together.

 Lunch is served daily at La Salle.